pakistani-women-in-computing/programs/hire-or-get-hired.md

 # Career Growth and Job Opportunities
 PWiC offers following services to enable its members to grow in their careers.

+Disclaimer: PWiC does not gurantee jobs, neither do we match positions nor endorse any companies or candidates.
+This effort is only to connect community members who are actively looking for poistions and candidates.

 ## Looking for a Job?
 ### Resume Review
 You can submit your resume for review and someone from our team of volunteers from the industry will review and provide you constructive feedback on your submission.
 This does not gurantee a job, but it will increase your chances to get noticed for an interview.